 15 Things You Can Do to Help Keep Oceans Clean

-Summer is here, and millions of people will take to the most beautiful beaches all around the world for relaxing afternoons of sunbathing and swimming in the ocean.
+Summer is almost here, and millions of people will take to the most beautiful beaches all around the world for relaxing afternoons of sunbathing and swimming in the ocean.
 Our beaches and oceans are a natural wonder that should be taken advantage of, after all.
 But they're also facing a pollution crisis.
 From untold tons of plastic to carbon emissions and household chemicals getting into our waterways, the dangers facing marine life are mounting.

 In honor of World Ocean Day on June 8, it's important to realize that it's not enough just to enjoy our oceans—we also have to keep them clean and actively protect them.
 And here are 15 ways you can help.